Another month has passed and now it’s time to write about my third month blog income report!

 I know the number is nothing to shout about but the point is not to impress people so that I can recommend some blogging courses using my affiliate links 🙂

-I’m trying to show what is realistic and achievable.
-It goes to show that you can actually start making money in your early months of blogging.
+In this post, I’m trying to show what is realistic and achievable.
+It goes to show that you can actually start making money in your early months of blogging just by doing the right things.

 That being said, most new bloggers do not make any money in their third month, let alone in their first especially if one starts with 0 posts and 0 followers in the first month.